Information

 Education

-2018—22 California College of the Arts, BFA with distinction
+2022 BFA Individualized Studies, California College of the Arts, Oakland, CA

 2026 (forthcoming) Jonathan Carver Moore Gallery.
 San Francisco, CA